-- 7. The project Architect or Owner will have 21 days to re-submit the plans, including the desired changes. - 8.
+- 6. The DRC Manager will relay any issues or alterations to the project Architect or Owner. - 7.
+The project Architect or Owner will have 21 days to resubmit the plans, including the desired changes. - 8.
 The DRC will then review the alterations and discuss any further issues at the monthly meeting.
-At this time, the project will be approved or denied. - The DRC manager will inform the project Architect or Owner of the DRC decision.

-E. Plan Corrections or Denial
+At this time, the project will be approved or denied. - 9.
+The DRC manager will inform the project Architect or Owner of the DRC decision. - C. Plan Corrections or Denial